hashicorp/packer-plugin-azure/.web-docs/components/builder/arm/README.md

 - `encryption_at_host` (\*bool) - Specifies if Encryption at host is enabled for the Virtual Machine.
   Requires enabling encryption at host in the Subscription read more [here](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-enable-host-based-encryption-portal?tabs=azure-powershell)

 - `vtpm_enabled` (bool) - Specifies if vTPM (virtual Trusted Platform Module) is enabled for the Virtual Machine.
-For Trusted Launch or Confidential VMs, Secure Boot must be enabled.
+For Trusted Launch or Confidential VMs, vTPM must be enabled.

 - `security_type` (string) - Specifies the type of security to use for the VM.
 "TrustedLaunch" or "ConfidentialVM"